 During your weekly in-class lectures you will be given the opportunity to earn i<clicker bonus points.
-Each week, you may or may not have a short quiz during class.
-You may be given the opportunity to work collaboratively on these questions.
+Each week, you will have a short quiz during class.
 Each question will be worth a maximum of 2 points.
 You will receive 1 bonus point for answering the question individually and 1 additional point for answering correctly following collaboration.